appacademy/SWEO-Part-Time-Resources/1-Module/6-week/4-day/README.md

   - then push your project up there today,
   - and start making commits to fill up those gardens over the weekend!

-## Other Options
+## Other Options: Priority on what to work on
-- Work on readline input project (solo)
+- Practice Assessment (not out yet)
-- Work on async, sync, event loop, review homework, etc.
+- Homework / Lecture on Conceptual Material (Being able to break down event loop, etc.)
-- Work on extra recursion problems
+- Practice Practice Assessment (extra problems)
+- All the warm ups (`code-it-out`) that we did
+- Projects